TomasMikula/libretto/README.md

   Typed protocols (session types) are checked at compile time for type safety.

 - **Programs as data.** Libretto programs are just data structures.
-  As such, they can be inspected, manipulated, optimized, given different interpretations, ...

-## Why Another Stream Processing Library

-Existing libraries that I know of compromise some or all of the above stated design goals.

-Implementing custom dynamic dataflow topologies with existing libraries is either not possible at all or possible only through escaping to low-level imperative world.
-In contrast, Libretto has no imperative concepts like pre-materialization, fibers or signalling variables, yet things like merge, broadcast, feedback loop or even stream itself are not primitives, but are readily implemented on top of the expressive set of primitives.

-Libretto strictly separates the (description of a) program from its execution.
-In particular, there are no "blueprints" that are in fact already running.
-Libretto programs are just pure values.
-Moreover, unlike monad-based programs-as-values, Libretto programs are not hidden inside an inscrutable Scala function after the first `flatMap`.
-This opens new possibilities for what can be done with a program.
+  Note that unlike monad-based programs, which are also just values, Libretto programs are not hidden inside an inscrutable Scala function after the first `flatMap`.

+  As such, Libretto programs can be inspected, manipulated, optimized, given different interpretations, ...

+## Libretto in a Nutshell

+Libretto takes inspiration from linear logic, with a twist of interpreting the multiplicative conjunction in a concurrent fashion.

+The correspondence of linear logic to certain monoidal categories led to a point-free notation that enforces linearity statically, despite the lack of linear types in the host language.

+Primitives for racing and recursion were added.

 ## Documentation